Chore Door Project Guide

 2. CSS Styling

-Link your index.html
+Link your index.html with your style.css.

 Use the following suggestions to style your project (or get creative!):